 Survival options for pawn, ransom, and slave hostages begin with this insight:

 Police find home invasion scenes where the victims are all tied up and all dead.
 There'll be a group large enough to put up a fight, yet they let themselves get tied up.
 The criminals reassure them, 'We just want to tie you up.
 We won't hurt you."
 The victims believed it.

 When someone is told a lie they desperately want to believe, they usually will believe it – as when a captor tells a captive, “Do what I say and I won’t hurt you.”
 But, obviously, anyone who threatens violence is not trustworthy.
 Such as when a captor holds a weapon on one victim to demand obedience from the others (a hostage/slave situation), he'll very possibly kill them all anyway.Kevin Bright, 19, and his sister Kathryn, 21, arrived home to find a gunman waiting in a bedroom.
 He told them he wasn't going to hurt them and only wanted their car.
 The man forced Kevin to bind his sister, then he bound Kevin and shot him twice.
 Kevin played dead.
-The man then killed Kathryn.
+The man took Kathryn to another room and slowly killed her.

 Kevin Bright is the only victim known to survive an attack by Dennis Rader of Wichita KS – the self-proclaimed BTK: Bind, Torture, Kill serial killer.Two men entered through an unlocked door in Sydney AU, attacked a couple, and bound their hands with cords.
 One man put down his gun to bind the wife.
 The husband left a space between his hands, pretended he was vomiting while freeing his hands, and grabbed the gun.
 The thugs fled.

 He grabbed the gun because the thugs hadn't covered their faces to hide their identity – so he assumed they were going to kill them.